maxvGG/mobileTestMuur/readme.md

   3. change the variables: `$host`, `$db`, `$user`, `$pwd` and `$db` to your own data
   4. open `index.php` in your browser

-- change / add phones
+- add new phones
   1. open the directory vaadin in a editor where u can edit java files
   2. open the the java folder in `vaadin/src/main`
   3. open open the android or ios folder for which device your want to add
   4. copy a function and rename it so the file doesn't have duplicate names
   5. open an cmd line and run the command `adb devices` to see what the udid of the new device is
   6. copy and paste the new udid where the old/ duplicate udid is so the app doesn't try to open a website on the same phone twice
+  7. rebuild the app so the changes will take effect (in the editor intellij you can do this by going to build/build artifacts/rebuild project)

 ---